 a.
-STATE SUPPORT FOR SCHOOL CONSTRUCTION.
+STATE SUPPORT FOR SCHOOL CONSTRUCTION:

-(1) Virginia should increase its insignificant financial support for school construction, renovation, and debt service and allow localities to approve alternative sources of funding such as impact fees in addition to land proffers or increases in sales tax after approval by referendum.
+1.)
+Virginia should increase its insignificant financial support for school construction, renovation and debt service and allow localities to approve alternative sources of funding such as impact fees in addition to land proffers or increases in sales tax after approval by the local governing body.